wp-plugins/enhancing-css/readme.txt

 1. Visual Editor for CSS.

 == Changelog ==
+= 0.3 =
+* Conditional GET and ETag support.
+* Added a download link for the Child Theme.
+* Delete carriage return.

 = 0.2 =
 * Add buttons to visual css editor.
 (Redo, Undo, and other)